Sürgün: Exile and Transfer 1300-1600

 Ottoman population transfers through the reign of Mehmet I (d.
 1421) shuttled tribal Turkmen and Tatar groups from the state's Asiatic territories to the Balkans (Rumeli).
 Many of these groups were supported as paramilitary forces along the frontier with Christian Europe.
 Simultaneously, Christian communities were transported from newly conquered lands in the Balkans into Thrace and Anatolia.
 While these general flows back and forth across the Dardanelles continued, the reigns of Murad II (d.
 1451) and Mehmet II (d.
 1481) concentrated on the demographic reorganization of the empire's urban centers.
 Murad II's conquest of Salonika was followed by its state-enforced settlement by Muslims from Yenice Vardar and Anatolia.
 Mehmet II's transfers focused on the re-population of the city of Istanbul following its conquest in 1453, transporting Christians, Muslims, and Jews into the new capital from across the empire.
 To this day, the huge Belgrade Forest, to the north of Istanbul and named after re-settled people from Belgrade, is a reminder of those times.
-But, the Belgrade Gate is on the east side of the city, on the way to Serbia.

 Beginning in the reign of Bayezid II (d.
 1512), the Ottoman state used to manage the difficulty with the heterodox Qizilbash (kizilbas) movement in eastern Anatolia.
 Forced relocation of the Qizilbash continued until at least the end of the 16th century.
 Selim I (d.
 1520) ordered merchants, artisans, and scholars transported to Istanbul from Tabriz and Cairo.
 The state mandated Muslim immigration to Rhodes and Cyprus following their conquests in 1522 and 1571, respectively, and resettled Greek Cypriots on the Anatolia coast.

 Knowledge on the practice throughout the 17th through the 19th century are vague though it seems that the state did not utilize population transfer as much during this time period as it had earlier.